 In the Lightroom file export window, you should select the following options: TIFF or PSD file format, Adobe RGB 1998 colour space, native file size (do NOT upsize or downsize the resolution), 8-bit or 16-bit, no extra sharpening.

 When working in Photoshop, most likely you’re using TIFF or PSD as the file format.
 Go ahead and send those to us.
 If you have a bunch of layers in your file, leave them in place, don’t flatten the file.
 That way if we need to tweak or adjust anything to optimize your image for printing, the edits have not all been “cooked” into the base file.

 16-bit files potentially contain more tone and colour information, especially if you use a high-quality imaging approach such as shooting a raw camera format or doing high resolution film scans.
 If your files are absolutely print-ready, and we are guaranteed not to have to do anything to them, then 8-bit files are fine in most cases.
-But if we need to process the file, or if we’re doing a specialized print workflow such as K7 carbon B&W printing, then 16-bit is a better choice.
+But if we need to process the file, then 16-bit may be a better choice.

 You should be calibrating your monitor if you care about accurately looking at colour, and hope that what we print for you will match what you see on your screen.
 If you don’t calibrate, you’re playing a version of Russian roulette with digital colour.